How can developing countries confront biopiracy? | DW | 20.06.2022

 The practice is rooted in history.
 Colonizers like Spain, the United Kingdom and other global empires frequently took and profited from the natural resources of the regions they occupied, trading in products like coffee, cotton, tea, pepper and rubber.

-Today, richer states often exploit the natural resources of poorer nations for their medical, agricultural or industrial purposes.
-Though some protections have been in place for decades — including a World Trade Organization agreement that covers intellectual property rights for varieties of plants and animals — they aren't always enough.
+Today, richer states often exploit the natural resources of poorer nations for medical, agricultural or industrial purposes.
+Though some protections have been in place for decades — including a World Trade Organization agreement that covers intellectual property rights for varieties of plants and animals — such protections aren't always effective.

+Such was in the case in the decade-long fight against a patent granted to a US multinational on an antifungal product derived from the neem tree, the use of which has long been a traditional part of Indian medicinal knowledge.
+The case was ultimately won by the Indian government.

 Biopiracy can also have devastating environmental effects.
-In Sri Lanka, for example, endemic fish and floral species are threatened — and by extension, the country's diverse ecosystem — due to overexploitation by the ornamental fish and pharmaceutical industries.
+In Sri Lanka for example, endemic fish and floral species — and by extension, the country's diverse ecosystem — are threatened due to overexploitation by the ornamental fishing and pharmaceutical industries.

-Ahead of the COP15 biodiversity conference scheduled to take place in China's Kunming later this year, negotiators are struggling to agree on updated terms that include issues like biopiracy and would account for recent scientific advances.
+Ahead of the second phase of the COP15 biodiversity conference, scheduled to take place in China's Kunming later this year, negotiators are struggling to agree on updated terms that include issues like biopiracy, and which would account for recent scientific advances.

 The Nagoya Protocol, intended to regulate access to biodiversity and genetic resources and promote the "fair and equitable" sharing of any benefits with the communities that provide them, entered into force in October 2014.
 To date, 137 countries have ratified the document — though several major players are still absent, including Canada, the United States and Russia.